 Now you need to upload all the files from your old website to your new one.
 You can set a 302 redirect from the old site to the new one, although this is not compulsory, it’s just to be safe and make sure all the redirects are going to the right place; if the ranks don’t drop, then do a 301 redirect.

-To summarise in a few lines, 302 redirects are temporary.
+To summarise, 302 redirects are temporary.
 So what you are doing is telling search engines to read and use the content on the new page but to keep checking the original URL first as it will ultimately be re-established.
 301 redirects are permanent redirects from an old URL to a new one.
 These redirects tell search engines that the old URL is to be removed from their index and replaced with a new location.
 So, it’s the most search engine friendly way to redirect traffic and engines from an old to a new website.

 4. 301 Redirect to keep rankings